Shrikantkumar975/Restaurant-Reservation-and-table-management-Website/README.md

 #Restaurant-Reservation-and-table-management-Website
 One can book the table for their special moments,parties,gathering.
-Book your table from anywhere
+Book the table from anywhere.